GabrielFlores8227/Docker-Certified-Associate/README.md

 docker network create --driver overlay <NETWORK>
 ```

-When deploying a service in the swarm, specify the custom overlay network using the `--net` flag along with the name of the network created in the previous step.
+When deploying a service in the swarm, specify the custom overlay network using the `--network` flag along with the name of the network created in the previous step.

 ```bash
 docker service create --name <SERVICE> --network <NETWORK> <IMAGE>